 From the poem "When I Take the Vow of Silence" by Yogananda

-A doormat and a lawn have in common that people and animals step on them.
-Try not to become a doormat.
+A doormat and a lawn have in common that people and animals step on them with little concern or respect.

-Walking on grass, or on a picnic among straws, will you be more considerate?
-Grasses are hugely underestimated benefactors.
-Animals feed on them, - people do too, for example the grains of wheat, rice and barley, maize, oats and millet are seeds of grasses, also called cereals.
-(WP, sv.
-"Grass")
+On a picnic in the grass or among straws, may you find out that grasses are hugely underestimated benefactors.
+Animals feed on them, and people too, for example the grains of wheat, rice and barley, maize, oats and millet are seeds of grasses, also called cereals.
+(WP, "Grass")

 In matters which he does not understand, the wise man will always reserve his judgement. . . .
 The wise man . . . is never reckless in his choice of words.
 (Analects, Chap.
 1, in L. Giles' translation)